elephantscale/HI-labs/pig-billing/README.txt

-Lab : calculate customer total project dir : mr-billing you can also open the project in eclipse
+Pig Lab : calculate customer total project dir : pig-billing

+Note that this is the same lab as the mr-billing example.

-STEP 1) edit the file : mr-bililng/src/hi/mr/BillingTotal.java
+STEP 1) Edit the file pig-billing.pig
 STEP 2) complete the TODO items
-Answer : mr-bililng/src/hi/mr/BillingTotalAnswer.java
+Answer : mr-bililng/src/pig-billing-answer.pig

-STEP 3) compile the code:
+STEP 3) Run the pig file using pig:
-  $ cd mr-billing
-  $ ../compile.sh
+  $ pig ./pig_billing.pig
-this should create a jar file called 'a.jar'

 STEP 4)
-we will run this jar file
-  $ hadoop jar a.jar  hi.mr.BillingTotal   billing/in/sample.txt   billing/out

-STEP 5)
 Once the mr job is done, inspect the output file:
   $ hadoop  dfs -cat billing/out/part-r-00000
 or